okikio/native/packages/animate/README.md

 # @okikio/animate

 An animation library for the modern web, which.
 Inspired by animate plus, and animejs, [@okikio/animate](https://www.skypack.dev/view/@okikio/animate) is a Javascript animation library focused on performance and ease of use.
-It  utilizes the Web Animation API to deliver butter smooth animations at a small size, it weighs ~4.9 KB (minified and gzipped).
+It  utilizes the Web Animation API to deliver butter smooth animations at a small size, it weighs **~5.35 KB** (minified and gzipped).

 *Before even getting started, you will most likely need the Web Animation API, Promise, Set, and Map polyfills.
 If you install [@okikio/animate](https://www.skypack.dev/view/@okikio/animate) via [npm](https://www.npmjs.com/package/@okikio/animate) you are most likely going to need [rollup](https://rollupjs.org/) or [esbuild](https://esbuild.github.io/).
 You can use [web-animations-js](https://github.com/web-animations/web-animations-js), or [polyfill.io](https://polyfill.io/) to create a polyfill.
 The minimum feature requirement for a polyfill are Maps, Set, Promises, and a WebAnimation polyfill, e.g. [https://cdn.polyfill.io/v3/polyfill.min.js?features=default,es2015,es2018,Array.prototype.includes,Map,Set,Promise,WebAnimations](https://cdn.polyfill.io/v3/polyfill.min.js?features=default,es2015,es2018,Array.prototype.includes,Map,Set,Promise,WebAnimations).*